35 Easiest Diet Challenges to Lose Weight That Work

 Do This when You Wake Up

 If you aren't reading this until it's too late, then double up on your mini challenges for tomorrow.
 "Start your morning with a glass of lemon water and a positive meditation for a bright outlook," advises Lewis.
 This is actually one of the top tips for getting a flat belly—fast!—because lemons are a diuretic and help diminish bloat.
-Try it out and then be sure to avoid these 35 Things That Make You Bloat if you're trying to squeeze into your skinny jeans or tight dress for a special occasion this weekend!
+Try it out and then be sure to avoid these reasons for a bloated stomach if you're trying to squeeze into your skinny jeans or tight dress for a special occasion this weekend!

 Eat Only One-ingredient Foods